Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens for over a decade.

 Goldenrod has an interesting history thanks to the intrepid British plant collectors and breeders.
-A native wildflower that still blooms in our meadows, it was sent to England where there was intense interest in the native plants of the New World by English gardeners.
+A native wildflower that still blooms in our meadows, it was sent to England where there was intense interest in the native plants of the newly settled New World by English gardeners.
 English plant breeders converted the plant from an invasive weed to a more mannerly garden flower with showier flowers and varying heights which lends it versatility in the garden.
 English gardeners eagerly embraced these new exotic plants in their gardens.

 These “new” plants were then transported back to North America where they are now sold in nurseries and catalogs.
 Because of the deep-seated bias against goldenrod, it did not become popular here in the US until the 1980s.
 Prior to that, it was only used in wildflower gardening.

-What Is Goldenrod?
+What is Goldenrod?

 Goldenrod is a perennial that is native to North America.
 The domesticated plants are hardy in growing zones 4 through 9.
 The wildflowers have a wider range and are hardy from growing zone 2 in Canada to zone 8 in the southern US.
 They both prefer full-sun but will tolerate some shade.
 Both the wild and domesticated plants are drought tolerant, making them excellent candidates for xeriscapes.
 In your garden, they require well-drained soil.
 The new cultivars range in height from 1 to 3 feet depending on the variety.
 The wildflowers are taller and range in height from 4 to 5 feet.
 Regardless of height, all bloom in the fall.
 The flowers attract both beneficial insects and butterflies.
 After the plants die back in the fall, you should cut them down to the ground and remove the dead plant material from your garden to prevent insects and disease from overwintering in the debris.

-How To Grow Goldenrod From Seed
+How to Grow Goldenrod From Seed

 You can start it indoors 6 to 8 weeks before your last frost date or outdoors in either the spring or the fall.
 In the spring, sow the seeds after your last frost.
 No matter when or where you are starting your seeds, be sure to surface sow them.
 Don't cover them with soil.
 They need sunlight to germinate.
 Keep the seeds moist until germination.
 Germination should occur in 2 to 3 weeks.
 Be patient.
 Perennial seeds always take much longer to germinate than annuals.

 If you have sown your seeds outdoors in the fall, do not expect them to germinate until the following spring when the increasing amount of sunlight tells them that it is time to grow.
 Don't worry about keeping them moist.
 Mother Nature will take care of that for you.
 And don't worry about the seeds dying during the cold winter.
 In the wild, the plants bloom in the fall and produce seeds that will lay dormant on the soil until the following spring.

 Seedlings that were started indoors can be hardened off and planted outdoors after your last frost.
 Hardening off is the name of the process of acclimating your plants to the outdoors.
-Instead of just taking them outdoors and immediately planting them in your garden, you want to allow them to gradully adjust to being outdoors with the varying temperature, wind and strong sunlight.
+Instead of just taking them outdoors and immediately planting them in your garden, you want to allow them to gradually adjust to being outdoors with the varying temperature, wind and strong sunlight.
 Put your seedlings outdoors for a few hours a day, increasing the amount of time each day that they spend outside until they are outdoors all day.
 Then you can plant them in your garden.